 Top Recommended Companies for Bee Control

-Orkin and Terminix both do their best to not harm beneficial bees and relocate them whenever possible.
+Orkin and Terminix both do their best not to harm beneficial bees and relocate them whenever possible.
 When specialists have to eliminate carpenter bees, they use either dusts or sprays and inject them directly into drilled holes.
 We always recommend getting multiple quotes before making your final decision.
+Doing so allows you to decide if professional pest control is worth it.

 Who do you call to get rid of bees?